n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.freshworkscrm.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Freshworks CRM
+title: Freshworks CRM node documentation
 description: Documentation for the Freshworks CRM node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# Freshworks CRM
+# Freshworks CRM node

 Use the Freshworks CRM node to automate work in Freshworks CRM, and integrate Freshworks CRM with other applications. n8n has built-in support for a wide range of Freshworks CRM features, including creating, updating, deleting, and retrieve, accounts, appointments, contacts, deals, notes, sales activity and more.